Ennomines

 (NCBI-index: 722671)

 The Latticed Heath (Chiasmia clathrata) is an easily identified geometer moth that flies around during the day.
 It has a nice network of brown veins and transverse lines on a yellowish background.
-The transverse lines are thick and the veins thin.
+The transverse lines are thick, and the veins are thin.
 The edges of the wings are alternately brown and white checkered.
-Rarely, a melanic form can occur.
-The adults fly in the sunshine and are also readily disturbed from vegetation.
-The Latticed Heath flies in two generations from April to September and the wingspan is 22-30mm.
+Rarely a melanic form can occur.
+The adults fly in the sunshine and are also readily disturbed by vegetation.
+The Latticed Heath flies in two generations from April to September, and the wingspan is 22-30mm.
 Host plant: Clover, trefoils, and Lucerne.
 Dutch name: Klaverspanner.
 Frisian name: Klaverspanner.

 Flying period: